Exponential Ergodicity for Time-Periodic McKean-Vlasov SDEs: Ergodicity for partially dissipative models

-\beg{proof} As explained in the proof of Theorem \ref{T1.1} that we only consider $s=0$.
-The well-posedness and \eqref{EXP1'0} follow from \cite[Theorem 3.1]{W21a} by using coupling methods.
+\beg{proof} The well-posedness and \eqref{EXP1'0} follow from \cite[Theorem 3.1]{W21a} by using coupling methods.
 So, it suffices to prove the existence of the invariant probability measure $\bar\mu_0$ when $\ll>0$ and the coefficients are $t_0$-periodic.
 Let $x_0\in \R^d$.
 It suffices to show that the sequence $\{P_{nt_0}^*\dd_{x_0}\}_{n\ge 1}$ is a $\W_\psi$-Cauchy sequence so that its limit is an invariant probability measure of $\eqref{E01}$.
 By \eqref{EXP1'0} we have

 Since $\ll>0$, it suffices to prove \beq \sup_{m\ge 1} \W_\psi(\dd_{x_0}, P_{m t_0}^*\dd_{x_0})<\infty.\end{equation} By $\psi'(t)\le C\psi'(s)$ for $t\ge s$, we have

 This implies

 Consequently, by \eqref{EXP1'0} and $\ll>0$, we obtain